svn2github/oobash/0.39.2/docs/ReadMe.txt

     __$method "$this" "$class" "$@"
 All this action makes the framework a relative slow thing, but everything comes at a price...
 Because the shell executes the command_not_found_handle function in a separate execution environment, no "setters" are available.
-You could echo some setter functionality into the environment, but at the moment, this does not happen to avoid environemnt pollution.
+You could echo some setter functionality into the environment, but at the moment, this does not happen to avoid environemnt pollution and you will not be able to use a setter function in a __function (separate execution environment!).

 B) Registry
 ###########